checkmyws/checkmyws-plugin-wordpress/check-my-website/README.md

 To allow you to choose a specific stylesheet by default for the plugin display (dashboard and widget), the plugin provide a style option.

-You can select classic (simple design) / light (more convenient for white theme) / dark (more convenient for black theme) on the Check my Website settings page of the plugin.
+You can select classic / light / dark on the Check my Website settings page of the plugin.

 ### Time unit